plokhotnyuk/jsoniter-scala/README.md

 - Additional code generation methods to enforce snake_case or camelCase names for all fields
 - Configurable throwing of stack-less parsing exceptions to minimize impact on performance
 - TODO: generate codecs recursively from top-level type
+- TODO: generate codecs for ADTs with a specified resolving matcher
 - TODO: extend codecs to allow using them for customization of serialization/parsing of types to/from map keys
 - TODO: more efficient implementation for serialization and parsing of numbers
 - TODO: efficient specialized immutable list & set for primitive types